theuerc/Website/gitpod/docs/introduction/getting-started/index.md

 ## Help Gitpod understand your repository

 When you started your first workspace above, Gitpod didn't do much.
-In fact, all it did was starting the workspace and `git clone` your source code.
+In fact, all it did was start the workspace and `git clone` your source code.
 To develop, you still would have to install dependencies, run build scripts and start the development server every time you start a workspace...
 We can do better, so let's automate that!

 1. In the workspace terminal, make sure you are in your project's root directory (`pwd` should be `/workspace/<repo>`).